BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

     c) ls *t??ne.pdb
     d) ls ethane.*

+**Exercise 7 : Renaming files**
+Suppose that you created a plain-text file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: statstics.txt

+After creating and saving this file you realize you misspelled the filename!
+You want to correct the mistake and remove the incorrectly named file.
+Which of the following commands could you use to do so?

+     cp statstics.txt statistics.txt
+     mv statstics.txt statistics.txt
+     mv statstics.txt .
+     cp statstics.txt .

  * Follow up with Andréanne Proulx to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada: